 \section{Introduction}

-To meet the challenges posed by significant increase in renewable energy, novel architectures for organizing the transmission and distribution of power have been proposed.
-The emergence of scalable and low cost communication as well as new distribution system technologies enable the organization of microgrids at various scales.
-Typical designs include local generation such as solar and wind as well as various forms of local storage and demand response.
-Such systems aim to utilize resources internal to the microgrid to minimize external power draws.
-Optimal operations of these microgrids typically require some form of forecasting of aggregated load demands.
-The focus of this paper is load forecasting on these varying scales of aggregation.
+To meet the challenges posed by a significant increase in distributed energy resources, there is a growing need for active control at the distribution level.
+The deployment of improved sensing and control technologies allow a variety of applications in the distribution system.
+As an example, smart meter data has been proposed to be used in various planning and operational applications.
+In applications such as topology processing or state estimation, load forecasts of 1 hour up to a day ahead are needed to provide pseudo-measurements.
+For the design of the next generation of distribution system applications, understanding the variability of these pseudo-measurements is of importance.
+The focus of this paper is the following: relying on empirical analysis and theoretical modeling we develop an intuitive scaling law for load forecasts on varying levels of aggregation.

 The field of load forecasting is very mature with numerous methodologies having been proposed throughout the years.
-They have focused primarily on the level of large substations servicing tens of megawatts of load or an entire power system which has a load of tens of gigawatts.
-Recently, with advances in communication infrastructure for remote measurement and automated metering, there is an abundance of new metering data from homes and commercial buildings.
-This has led to an increase in forecasting research at these levels of aggregation.
-Typical home loads are 1 to 2 kWh, while commercial buildings can be 100 times that amount.
-The relative forecasting errors typically seen at the level of substations and power systems has been quite low ($1\%-2\%$).
-Also, recent work showing forecasting performance at the individual level show much higher errors (up to $30\%$).
+These works have focused primarily on the level of large substations servicing tens of megawatts or up to an entire transmission system which has a load of tens of gigawatts.
+With recent advances in communication infrastructure for remote measurement and automated metering, there is an abundance of new data from homes and commercial buildings.
+The proliferation of this more granular data has led to an increase in forecasting research at these lower levels aggregation.
+Typical home loads are $1$ to $2$ kWh, while commercial buildings can be $100$ times that amount.
+The relative forecasting errors typically seen at the level of substations and power systems has been quite low ($1\%-2\%$) while forecasting performance at the individual level show much higher errors (up to $30\%$).